matthewkmayer/matthewkmayer.github.io/blag/content/post/rusty-von-humboldt.md

 <!--more-->

+## A blog post written across two years

+(words on it's been >2 years since this first draft and what's changed)

 ## What's in a name?

 [Alexander von Humboldt](https://en.wikipedia.org/wiki/Alexander_von_Humboldt) jumped out from a list of explorers on Wikipedia.
 I got a chuckle out of replacing Alexander's name with "Rusty" so Rusty von Humboldt was born to explore the treasures of [GitHub Archive](https://www.githubarchive.org/) (GHA).